Lullabot/information-security-policy/communications/email_groups.md

 This policy applies to all Lullabot employees and contractors.

 ### Compliance
-- Project or account managers will notify administrative staff that when projects are initiated and when the projects end so the email groups can be created and decommissioned.
+- Project or account managers will notify administrative staff when projects are initiated and when the projects end so the email groups can be created and decommissioned.
 - Administrative staff will periodically review email groups to identify any that should be decommissioned, and do so.

 ### Explanation and Implementation